I-RzR-I/UniqXTraceIdMW/README.md

 No additional components or packs are required for use.
 So, it only needs to be added/installed in the project and can be used instantly.

+**In case you wish to use it in your project, u can install the package from <a href="https://www.nuget.org/packages/UniqXTraceIdMW" target="_blank">nuget.org</a>** or specify what version you want:

+> `Install-Package UniqXTraceIdMW -Version x.x.x.x`

 ## Content
 1. [USING](docs/usage.md)
 1. [CHANGELOG](docs/CHANGELOG.md)